-If Distribber is not successful in getting your movie into the selected platform – Distribber refunds your money – minus a processing fee.
-And unlike most traditional distributors or aggregators, Distribber does not take a revenue percentage off the back-end or lock you into a long-term unfavorable deal.
+If Distribber is not successful in getting your movie into the selected platform, Distribber refunds your money – minus a processing fee.

 [Disclosure: We are a referral partner for Distribber.
 This means we get paid to advertise and promote.
 So please conduct your own due diligence prior to making any purchase both here and everywhere on earth.]

-I first heard about Distribber years ago when I was trying to help my entrepreneurial filmmaker clients get their titles onto iTunes.
+I first heard about Distribber years ago when I was trying to help my filmmaker clients get their titles onto iTunes.
 At the time, I was so enamored by the company that I enthusiastically applied to become a referral partner.
-And after working successfully with several clients, I was hired to run operations.
+And after working successfully with several clients, one thing led to another.
+And I was hired by Distribber as the director of operations.

-Suffice it to say, I know the company very well and have stayed friendly with the founder and staff.
-And for these reasons, I am extremely happy to share some exciting news.
-As of today, Distribber is under new ownership!
+Suffice it to say, I know Distribber very well and have stayed friendly with the founder, staff and the new owners.

-With the acquisition, the new Distribber has ambitious goals.
-Already, the service has been updated to include partnerships with Redbox, Redbox Instant, Walmart, VuDu, Google Play, amongst others.
-And from what the management reports – Distribber also has plans to expand to new territories including UK, Russia, South America and China.
+After the acquisition, Distribber was updated to include partnerships with Redbox, Redbox Instant, Walmart, VuDu, Google Play and a few others.
+And from what the management reports, Distribber also has plans to expand to new territories including UK, Russia, South America and China.

-They have also enhanced the technology a bit.
+Distribber also has enhanced the technology a bit.
 Here is a snapshot of their new reporting tools:

 Distribber has advanced its technology and platform by adding new tools that include an affiliate program and a revenue-reporting tool.
-With these new distribution partnerships and capabilities, combined with the ability to retain 100 percent of the films’ revenue, gives customers more viability in the marketplace for their films.
+With these new distribution partnerships and capabilities, combined with the ability to retain 100 percent of the films’ revenue, filmmakers have more viability in the marketplace for their films.

 We acquired Distribber simply because it completed our robust game plan.
 Allowing filmmakers to receive every option imaginable from funding to distribution, while maximizing their potential to not only return their investment but to actually make a living producing movies.”
 Nick Soares CEO